Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 \subsubsection{Quantitative Results}

 \paragraph{Reliability analysis}

 The analysis of internal reliability shows that the \textbf{COMP} and \textbf{LIKE} scales achieved the highest levels of internal consistency (Cronbach’s $\alpha > 0.77$), indicating good coherence among their items.
-The \textbf{EMP} scale also reported an acceptable level of reliability ($\alpha = 0.727$), while \textbf{SUS\_POS} fell within a moderate range ($\alpha = 0.651$).
-In contrast, the \textbf{SUS\_NEG} scale produced a negative $\alpha$ value, suggesting poor consistency among items.
-This is, however, worth analyzing, considering that the contradiction in different negative constructs may provide insights for future development of our system.
+The \textbf{EMP} scale also reported an acceptable level of reliability ($\alpha = 0.727$), while \textbf{SUS} fell within a moderate range ($\alpha = 0.647$)~\footnote{The Negative SUS components were reverse coded for coherency in the Cronbach's $\alpha$ calculation.}.
+This is, however, worth analyzing, considering that the contradiction in different positive/negative constructs may provide insights for future development of our system.
 Similarly, the \textbf{SAFE} scale showed low reliability ($\alpha = 0.477$) with a very wide confidence interval- It is important to note that these results should be interpreted with caution, as the limited number of participants and the presence of only three questions in the \textbf{SAFE} construct reduce statistical stability (also considering the kind of questions included in the questionnaire).
 Despite these limitations, the analysis remains valuable for identifying critical areas that require refinement in future iterations of the instrument and provides preliminary indications of the psychometric robustness of the adopted scales.
+This is also valid considering that the sample size ($N=5$) could provide unstable estimates~\cite{taber2018use}.
+For this reasons, we reported such results for transparency, even if they cannot be a strong evidence of validity~\cite{sauro2011designing}.

 \paragraph{Questionnaire Analysis}

 In this Section, we report the descriptive results of the scores obtained in all the considered scales.

 Figure~\ref{fig:emp_comp_boxplots} illustrates the distribution of responses across the EMP and COMP constructs.